-Eventually, there comes a time when you reach your breaking point and gather the courage to walk away which is one of the best decisions you’ll ever make even though it may not seem that way at the moment.
+Eventually, there comes a time when you reach your breaking point and gather the courage to walk away which is one of the best decisions you’ll ever make.
 I’m not an expert and can’t give professional relationship advice, however, I can speak from personal experience and encourage you if you’re currently going through this challenge.

 Disclaimer: This post shouldn’t be looked at as professional advice.
-These are from my own experiences and I’m providing what I’ve learned and applied in my life.
-If you need professional help, seek an expert or contact your doctor.
+These are from m experiences and I’m providing what I’ve learned and applied in my life.
+If you need professional help, seek an expert, or contact your doctor.

 Forgiving Yourself is Important

-It’s okay to go through all of the emotions you feel.
-I’m sure you wish you could go back and react in a different way toward each situation.
-My therapist helped me realize that I need to accept and acknowledge everything that happened and my decision to stay in the relationship.
+I know you wish you could go back and react in a different way toward each situation.
+My therapist helped me realize that I need to acknowledge everything that happened and my decision to stay in the relationship.
 I can’t continue to hold onto resentment over things I no longer have control over.

-One thing my mom has always told me is: “What you see is what you get,” and boy was she right.
+One thing my mom has always told me is: “What you see is what you get,” and she was right.
 No matter how much love you show someone, you can’t expect that to influence them to change their toxic ways.
-We may feel the longer we hold on the more they’ll realize how much they need to change and make things right.
-The only thing you’ll do is continue to make yourself more disappointed.
+We may feel the longer we hold on the more they’ll realize how much they need to make things right.
+However, you’ll only continue to disappoint yourself with this mindset.

 People will make their own decision to change once they’re ready.
 It won’t be on your terms.